A Brief Introduction to Buddhism

 These methods work for anyone, in any country, at any age.
 Once we have gained experience of them for ourselves, we can pass them on to others so they too can enjoy the same benefits.

-In our daily lives or in the meditation break, we strive to practice and maintain these virtuous minds and use our wisdom to solve our problems.
+In our daily lives -- the meditation break -- we strive to practice and maintain these virtuous minds and use our wisdom to solve our problems.
 As our mind becomes more positive, our actions become more constructive and our experience of life becomes more satisfying and beneficial to others.

 Anyone can learn basic meditation techniques and experience great benefits, but to progress beyond basic meditation requires faith in the Three Jewels—Buddha, Dharma, and Sangha.
 This kind of faith naturally develops as we experience the benefits of meditation practice and personally verify that Dharma is changing our lives for the better.